Track and roll back database changes

 icon at the top of the page and click the target task on the Todo tab.

-On the Details page, review the approval form, and choose Transfer, Approved, or Rejected according to the actual situation.
+On the Details page, review the approval form, and choose Transfer, Approved, or Rejected.

 Operation Description Transfer Transfer the task to another user for approval.
 Approved Approve the application.
 After clicking Approved, you can enter Reason as needed and click OK.
 Rejected Reject the application.
 After clicking Rejected, you also need to enter Reason for rejection and click OK.